fboucquez/symbol-bootstrap/docs/link.md

-  -t, --target=target  [default: target] the target folder -u, --url=url        [default: http://localhost:3000] the network url --maxFee=maxFee      [default: 100000] the max fee used when announcing
+  -t, --target=target  [default: target] the target folder -u, --url=url        [default: http://localhost:3000] the network url --maxFee=maxFee      [default: 100000] the max fee used when announcing --unlink             Perform "Unlink" transactions unlinking the voting and VRF keys from the node signer account

 EXAMPLE
   $ symbol-bootstrap link